StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 helm package helm-chart/
 ```

-The above commands should create a `poc-starlingx-<version>.tgz` file.
+The `poc-starlingx-<version>.tgz` file can be found on the root folder of the
+downloaded repo:

 ```shell
 ...